Moritz-hubb/CulinaChef-iOS/Legal_Texts/Terms_EN.md

 ## 1. Scope and Contracting Parties

-**(1)** These Terms and Conditions (hereinafter referred to as "T&C") apply to the use of the mobile application "CulinaChef (CulinaAI)" (hereinafter "App") by consumers within the meaning of Section 13 of the German Civil Code (BGB).
+**(1)** These Terms and Conditions (hereinafter referred to as "T&C") apply to the use of the mobile application "CulinaAI" (hereinafter "App") by consumers within the meaning of Section 13 of the German Civil Code (BGB).

 **(2)** The provider and contractual partner of the user is: